Preserving history, celebrating resilience, changing the face of agriculture – A multimedia project focusing on Black, Latino, Native & Asian farmers.

 My family's been farming this land for 350 years, I still use the same rituals and traditions.
 Nothing has changed, maybe the politics, but the way we grow food and the way we honor the earth has always been the same. - Don Bustos, New Mexico farmer.

 Brown.Girl.Farming is a voice for food sovereignty in communities of color.
-The Color of Food is a project to amplify, celebrate and preserve the voices of Black, Latino, Indigenous & Asian farmers and food activists through storytelling and multimedia imagery.
+The Color of Food is a book and multi-media project to amplify, celebrate and preserve the voices of Black, Latino, Indigenous & Asian farmers and food activists through storytelling and photography.
 Learn More